-New development should, where possible, incorporate electric vehicle charging points.
+New development should incorporate electric vehicle charging points.
 This includes the provision of communal facilities at employment, retail and community development and for residential on-street parking or parking courts.

 Parking provision must be well designed, safe and accessible, contributing towards a high-quality environment and promoting active streets.
+Where feasible, parking areas are encouraged to incorporate sustainable drainage systems.